 Keep your child in the lower stage car seat until fully outgrown by weight or height.
-The chart shows when each group is outgrown:

-The correct height of the harness can be confusing!
+The correct height of the harness can be confusing.

 A very common mistake is the seat belt not being pulled tight enough when the child seat is fitted.
 The child restraint should not wobble or move more than 1 inch.
 If you have pulled the belt as tight as possible and the seat still moves about, it is possible it is not fitted correctly or compatible with your vehicle.

 Child seats have blue guides if they may be used rear facing, and red guides if they may be used forward facing.
 Make absolutely sure the seat belt passes through the correct guides – it doesn’t necessarily go through every guide!
+R129 belted seats have green guides.

-The plastic casing of the seat belt buckle should not sit on or over the frame of the child seat, if it does, it may not hold in an impact
+The plastic casing of the seat belt buckle should not sit on or over the frame of the child seat; if it does, it may not hold in an impact.

 Another very important and informative post!
 Thanks for the tips, look forward to reading more on here and spreading the awareness.